 Previously, patient NNH (10 years old, residing in Thanh Khe District, Da Nang City) was admitted to the emergency room at Da Nang Hospital in a state of drowsiness, paralysis on the right side of the body, unable to speak.
-Family members said that while playing with the child, the child complained of a headache, then his mouth became crooked, he became drowsy, and had difficulty speaking...
+Family members said that while playing with the child, the child complained of a headache, then his mouth became crooked, he was lethargic, and had difficulty speaking...

 At the emergency room of Da Nang Hospital, doctors performed a CT scan and then urgently consulted with doctors from the Stroke Department.
 This is a very rare case of stroke in children.
-The patient was admitted to the hospital with weakness on the right side of his body, progressing to complete paralysis and impaired perception.
+The child was admitted to the hospital with weakness on the right side of his body, progressing to complete paralysis and impaired perception.

-Doctor checks NNH's motor function before discharge
+The doctor checked NNH's motor function before discharge.

 Master-Doctor Pham Nhu Thong, Deputy Head of the Stroke Department, said that such a young patient with a stroke had never been seen before at Da Nang Hospital.
-Treatment would be very difficult and risky because there could be additional complications, leaving sequelae that could affect the future.
+Treatment would be very difficult and risky because there could be additional complications, leaving behind sequelae that could affect the future.

 Stroke can occur at any age.

-For children with cardiovascular abnormalities or blood clotting disorders, one of the possible causes of stroke needs more attention.
+In cases of children with cardiovascular abnormalities or blood clotting disorders, one of the possible causes of stroke needs more attention.

 Source link